Millennial pause: Observation

 Videos by people other than millennials have also been described as exhibiting a millennial pause; Parade reported that singer JC Chasez included one in his TikTok debut video, and James Factora of Them mentioned how actress Jennifer Coolidge included one in "a perfect TikTok" during her debut.

-Theory
+Hypothesis

 It has been conjectured that the reason why people older than zoomers tend to include a pause at the start of their videos is to make sure that the device they are using is actually recording before beginning to say anything.
-In contrast, younger users are said to trust that the devices are working correctly, and begin speaking immediately after the recording begins.
+In contrast, younger users either test the device before recording or trust that the devices are working correctly, and begin speaking immediately after the recording begins.

-Another theory for the pause's prevalence is that the habit may have first been adopted when earlier recording devices commonly took a split second before beginning to record.
+Another theory is that the habit may have been adopted when earlier recording devices, such as cassette recorders or VHS camcorders, commonly took a split second before beginning to record.
 Although newer devices do not exhibit the same delay, this habit has proven hard to break.